My Journey to Become a Writer 03/16/2024 Post #76

 3. Why is it urgent that they get what they want?

-By being curious about the answers to these three questions the action, narration and dialogue can be distilled down to a common thread that runs throughout the text.
+By being curious about the answers to these three questions the action, narration, and dialogue can be distilled down to a common thread that runs throughout the text.

 I’m planning to go through my manuscript again.
 This time I’m arming myself with a Post-It note reminding me of these three questions.
 Hopefully that will help me finish my manuscript in a more timely manner.
 Until then –